tembo-io/website/docs/tembo-stacks/tembo-operator-eks.md

 This tutorial requires the following prerequisites:

 - AWS EKS Cluster configured with a storage provisioner.
-See the following guides if you're creating theses from scratch:
+See the following guides if you're creating these from scratch:
   - [Getting started with eksctl](https://eksctl.io/getting-started/)
   - [Managing the Amazon EBS CSI driver as an Amazon EKS add-on](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html)
   - Optional: Configure your Cluster from Scratch